lnfernux/lnfernux.github.io/_posts/2018-11-12-securingwindowsserver21.md

 Trying to unravel the mystery of the Host Guardian Service and more

-### Chapter 2, Part 1: Implement a Guarded Fabric solution
+# Chapter 2, Part 1: Implement a Guarded Fabric solution

-The world of security is always changing and that's also the case for Microsoft.
-To follow all their updates, new products, what's retiring and namechanges please use the following link to [stay updated](https://blogs.technet.microsoft.com/secguide/) on all their blogs and updates.
-Here they discuss updated baselines and so much more.

-#### So what is a guarded fabric
+## Overview

 A guarded fabric is a Windows Server 2016 Hyper-V fabric capable of protecting tenant workloads against inspection, theft, and tampering from malware running on the host, as well as from system administrators.
 These virtualized tenant workloads—protected both at rest and in-flight are called shielded VMs.